Two years ago in November I started seeing the spots.

 Enter the body.

 I bring this up because it was the first time in years I felt truly relaxed.

 Surrounded by family, looking up at the big open sky, and physically releasing the stress I had built up over the last few years.
 I could feel my tight muscles melt and my blood move.

 Watching my family laugh, sitting by the fire, and just enjoying the time passing by.
-Being surrounded by massive mountains to remind me of my small problems, thin air to help me realize how adaptable (and unadaptable) us humans are in life.
+Being surrounded by massive mountains reminding me of how small my problems are and breathing in thin air helping me to realize how adaptable (and unadaptable) us humans are in life.

 Something dawned on me that day, and I believe it was subconscious at that point.
 I finally signaled to my body, “hey, it’s okay to relax.”

 Now, let’s figure out how we can get the mind & soul in on the party.